stackunderflow111/blog/content/post/2021-10-31-java-compiling-and-packing-basics/index.en.md

 This time it works!

 The takeaway is that both the Java compiler (`javac`) and the Java virtual machine (`java`) need a classpath, which specifies where to load the classes.
-Classpath is an array value, and the elements could be either local filesystem paths or `.jar` packages.
-Third-party packages should be added to classpath for our program to compile and run correctly.
+Classpath is an array separated by `:`, and the elements could be either local filesystem paths or `.jar` files.
+Third-party packages imported into our program should be added to classpath to support compilation and execution.

 ## Dependency scopes